 When Rash Spreads to Other Areas

-In some cases, diaper rashes can spread beyond the buttocks and genital area onto other parts of their body such as in between their legs or even up their back towards their neckline.
+In some cases, diaper rashes can spread beyond the buttocks and genital area onto other parts of the body such as between the legs or even up the back towards the neckline.

 This could be another sign of an infection so it’s important to get this checked out by a professional right away as they may require further treatment in order to get better.

 Diaper rashes can sometimes cause fever in babies which is another reason why it’s important to see a doctor if you notice any signs of an infection like redness that isn’t going away after several days of trying home remedies like oatmeal baths or over-the-counter creams for relief.